RodrigoMenegat/gardening/index.md

 # On Language

 I'm a native Portuguese speaker, and I express myself much butter in my own language.
-However, I decided to write this in English because, just 15 minutes before starting the garden, I was reading my first Haruki Muramaki book – <a class="external" href="https://www.goodreads.com/book/show/32853170-ou-a-a-can-o-do-vento-pinball-1973?ref=nav_sb_ss_1_9" target="_blank">"Ouça a canção do vento & Pinball 1973"</a>, in the Portuguese name.
+However, I decided to write this in English because, just 15 minutes before starting the garden, I was reading my first Haruki Murakami book: <a class="external" href="https://www.goodreads.com/book/show/32853170-ou-a-a-can-o-do-vento-pinball-1973?ref=nav_sb_ss_1_9" target="_blank">"Ouça a canção do vento & Pinball 1973"</a>, in the Portuguese name.

-I still haven't gone too far.
-In fact, I was just reading the author's intro, where he explained his writing process.
+I still haven't gone far into reading.
+In fact, I was just reading the author's introduction, where he explained his writing process.
 It turns out that he decided to write the beginning of the novel at first in English, and to adapt it into Japanese later.

 His reasoning: since his English skills were much below his Japanese skills, he was forced to use only simple, direct, and concise sentences.
-And, in his opinion, this was not bad – it helped him find his voice, stripping his writing of pretentiounes or an over concern for literary values.
+And, in his opinion, this was not bad – it helped him find his voice, stripping his writing of pretentiousness and getting rid of an exaggerated concern for literary values.

 I don't know how much truth there's to it, but it sounded wise, and I'm adopting it.